Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Related Work

 \subsection{Training of Autonomous Robots}

 With the development of artificial intelligence technology, there have been significant achievements in training robots to perform complex tasks on their own.
-RL algorithms have been perceived as a promising way to solve such problems.
-Researchers have applied recent two popular RL paradigms, an action-value (Q-value)-based approach~\cite{zhang2015towards, bohez2017sensor, gu2017deep, martinez2018towards, carlucho2019double} and a policy gradient-based approach~\cite{chebotar2019closing, tan2018sim}, to real-world robot manipulation tasks, such as object picking~\cite{zhang2015towards, bohez2017sensor}, door opening~\cite{gu2017deep, chebotar2019closing}, and robot locomotion~\cite{tan2018sim}.
+RL algorithms have been perceived as a promising way to dealing with real-world robot manipulation tasks, such as, picking up objects~\cite{zhang2015towards, bohez2017sensor, lee2021beyond}, opening doors~\cite{gu2017deep, chebotar2019closing}, and locomotion~\cite{tan2018sim, bloesch2021towards}.
 In addition to RL methods, recent studies have suggested that ES methods can be an effective alternative for robot training~\cite{salimans2017evolution}.
 Although ES methods have an even lower sample efficiency than RL methods, ES methods are computationally efficient and have better exploration characteristics, which can provide robustness in robot training.
-Accordingly, a covariance matrix adaptation evolution strategy (CMA-ES)~\cite{hansen2006cma}, which is one of the state-of-the-art ES methods, has been applied to robot tasks, such as the locomotion of humanoid~\cite{shafii2015learning} and quadruped~\cite{gehring2016practice} robots.
+Accordingly, a covariance matrix adaptation evolution strategy (CMA-ES)~\cite{hansen2006cma}, which is one of the latest ES methods, has been applied to robot tasks, such as the locomotion of humanoid~\cite{shafii2015learning} and quadruped~\cite{gehring2016practice} robots.

-As a problem with the RL and ES methods, struggling to collect large amounts of data from real robots, researchers have attempted to acquire training data from the virtual robot movements on a physics-based simulator~\cite{chebotar2019closing, tobin2017domain, tai2017virtual, tan2018sim}.
+As a problem with the RL and ES methods, struggling to collect large amounts of data from real robots, researchers have attempted to acquire training data from the virtual robot movements on a physics-based simulator~\cite{tai2017virtual, tobin2017domain, tan2018sim, chebotar2019closing}.
 These simulator-based approaches have inherent errors between the simulation results and reality; however, researchers have succeeded in mitigating this problem by randomizing the simulation parameters~\cite{tobin2017domain} or adapting the parameters through a few real-world rollouts~\cite{chebotar2019closing}.